polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/runtime/contracts/index.md

 ### Custom

-Substrate is not a platform where you should be limited by what comes out of the box.
+Substrate is not a platform where you are limited with what comes out of the box.

 We encourage further development of alternative smart contract platforms on top of the Substrate runtime.
-Use these out of the box modules to inform how you might design your own system or port over existing systems to work on a Substrate based chain.
+Use these pre-built modules to inform how you might design your own system or port over existing systems to work on a Substrate based chain.

 ## Smart Contract Languages